25 questions for interview

 Candidates should discuss how previous jobs have supported their career path.
 They might talk about their skills, current knowledge, and personal insights.
 Candidates must understand the benefits of work experience, especially in demanding industries that require high-quality talent.

-in your company and use candidates’ responses to hire ones who have the applicable skills.
+You can identify talent gaps in your company and use candidates’ responses to hire ones who have the applicable skills.
 Just ensure the ideal candidate talks about relevant work experience and ties it back to the open position they’ve applied for.

 14. Tell me about a time you had to resolve a conflict with your boss.